abidibo/react-cam-roi/README.md

 - You can override them by using the `UiProvider`.
 But you can also use the default ones and just add your styling.
 - You can pass a theme mode which is used by the default components to determine the color scheme.
 It is also used to define custom classes you can use for styling.
 - You can define a primary color which is used for color or background of active elements.
+- You can define custom strings used here and there.
 - You can enable logs in the console by setting the `enableLogs` option to `true`.

 ``` tsx